Golden Gate to Ancient Rus'. VI

 2017

-Lesson of the world around in grade 3 according to the educational system "School 2100", authors D.D.
+Lesson environment in 3rd grade according to the educational system “School 2100”, authors D.D.
 Danilov, S.V.
-Tyrin "My Fatherland"
+Tyrin “My Fatherland”

 Subject : ,Golden Gate, to Ancient Rus'

-Target : - to form an idea of ancient Russian cultural monuments.
+Target : - form an idea of ancient Russian cultural monuments.

-To give a primary idea of such terms as icon, Cyrillic, monk, monastery.
+Give a basic idea of such terms as icon, Cyrillic, monk, monastery.

 Development of imagination, memory, speech